bitnami/charts/bitnami/node/README.md

 $ helm install --name my-release bitnami/node
 ```

 These commands deploy Node.js on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [Parameters](#parameters) section lists the parameters that can be configured during installation.
 Also includes support for MariaDB chart out of the box.

 Due that the Helm Chart clones the application on the /app volume while the container is initializing, a persistent volume is not required.